 Now that it’s possible to create a website at relatively little cost, start-up companies as well as established businesses have an increasing number of competitors making Search Engine Optimisation (SEO) even more vital for business success.

 How can you improve your website’s Search Engine Optimisation

-The advice below is just the peak (sorry…) of the mountain that is SEO so we’ll be building on this blog post over time.
+The advice below is just a small glimpse of SEO so we’ll be building on this blog post over time.
 If you’re interested in improving your page’s performance or would like some further help, please don’t hesitate to get in touch, and we’ll do our best to help.

 Meta tags and other optional tags